emahuni/sails-hook-et-polymorphic-orm/README.md

 ## Usage

 If we had a big app with a Status model that is reffered to by any model in the app this means our status model can belong to many uknown models.
-If our app had House and Person models that require back-references(many-many), we create the following models:
+If our app had House and Person models that require back-references(many-many).

+### Normal usage without polymorphism

+We create the following models:

 ```js
 // api/models/House.js